The Camp of the Saints: Publication history

 The Camp of the Saints was first published in French in 1973 by Éditions Robert Laffont.
 The publisher believed the book would sell well, and to market the book printed 20,000 copies for an initial run and wrote over 350 letters marketing the book to established French booksellers.
 Upon its release, the book sold decently at about 15,000 copies.
 However, a word-of-mouth campaign (influenced by the news of the Vietnamese boat people) in the next few years increased its popularity, and it sold 40,000 copies in the next few years.
 The book continued to sell well and was reissued several times, including in 1981 and 1989 in paperback.
 It was reissued in hardcover in 2002.

 An eighth French edition was published in February 2011, with a new preface called "Big Other".
 The publisher had initially refused to include "Big Other" for fear of being prosecuted for inciting racial hatred, but relented.
 To market this edition, Raspail appeared on Frédéric Taddeï's talk show, Ce soir ou jamais.
 In March 2011, the book returned to the bestseller list, ranking in the top five in bookstores in France, and by April 2011 this edition had sold 20,000 copies.
 All its editions have sold about half a million copies.

 An English language translation by Norman Shapiro was published by Scribner in 1975.
 The publisher portrayed its publication as a major literary event, with a major ad-campaign that used the phrase "the end of the white world is near".
 The English translation sold well.
 It was republished in mass market paperback format in 1977 by Ace Books in New York and Sphere Books in London.
 John Tanton acquired the rights to the book in 1994 and printed a softcover edition through his publishing company The Social Contract Press in 1995.
 The Winter 1994-1995 issue of The Social Contract Journal was a special edition released to coincide with the new printing of the book, each article dedicated to discussion of the book and its themes.
-The book received a second English translation in 2025, done by Ethan Rundell and published by Vauban Books.
+The book went out of print in English for several years, with print editions coming to cost hundreds of U.S. dollars.
+This changed in 2025 when the book received a second English translation, done by Ethan Rundell, and was republished by Vauban Books.